 Since humility is a core value of the military, veterans typically aren’t used to selling themselves.
 But at the same time, an integral element of entrepreneurship is making the best use of your resources.
-For veterans, their best resource is the fact that they have already proven their ability to conquer unbelievable challenges.
+For veterans, their best resource is that they have already proven their ability to conquer unbelievable challenges.
 But institutions won’t know that until you tell them.

 Which Private Companies Lend to Veteran Business Owners?

 StreetShares is a veteran-owned company that connects veteran business owners with investors.
 The application process is straightforward, and you can get pre-approved in just a few minutes.
-Though credit score is taken into account, competitive rates and substantial amounts are still highly accessible for applicants with subpar scores or little credit history.
-And in addition to business term loans, you can also apply for a business line of credit of up to $250,000.
+Though credit score is taken into account, competitive rates and substantial amounts are still highly accessible for applicants with bad or little credit history.
+And in addition to business term loans, you can also apply for a business line of credit up to $250,000.